-The benefits of an outdoor classroom have been documented time and again.
-Better academic performance, enhanced attention, increased enthusiasm and engagement, and improved behavior are just some of the positive outcomes you can expect if you take your lessons outdoors.
+The benefits of an outdoor classroom are pretty hard to ignore.
+The science is in, and better academic performance, enhanced attention, increased enthusiasm and engagement, and improved behavior are just some of the positive outcomes you can expect if you take your lessons outdoors.

 Outdoor learning improves children’s health, engages them with learning and leads to a greater connection with nature.

-The wonderful thing is that there is no real prescription for an outdoor learning space!
-As long as it’s outdoors in nature and it’s got enough room for you and your students, it fits the bill.
+The wonderful thing is that there is no real prescription for what makes a good green schoolyard or outdoor learning space!
+As long as it’s outdoors in nature and it’s got enough room for you and your students, it fits the bill as an outdoor classroom.

-Once you realise that most indoor lessons can also be taken outdoors, your teaching will change forever!
+Once you realize that many indoor lessons can also be taken outdoors, your teaching will change forever!

 But don’t rush out the door just yet!
 Ensuring you’re adequately prepared for these transitions is the key to their success.